ramiel/caravaggio/README.md

 ## Note

 From version `2.x` this project is ready for production.
-If you have still version 1.x, upgrade.
+If you have still version 1.x, upgrade please.
 There is no migration guide since the first version was intended for test only

 ## Installation